Mike Fiers: Draft and minor leagues

+Milwaukee Brewers (2011–2015)

 Fiers was called up to the majors for the first time on September 10, 2011.
 He appeared in two games in the major leagues in 2011.

 On August 7, 2012, Fiers carried a perfect game into the 7th inning in a game against the Cincinnati Reds.
 He pitched eight innings allowing one run on three hits, earning the victory.
 For the season, he started 22 games for the Brewers, going 9–10 with a 3.74 ERA in 127 2/3 innings.
 The following year, he was ineffective all season, only starting 3 times while making 8 relief appearances.

 In 2014, Fiers split time between the majors and the AAA level.
 On September 11, pitching against the Miami Marlins, Fiers hit Giancarlo Stanton in the face with an 88 mph fastball, causing Stanton to be hospitalized.
 With his next pitch, Fiers proceeded to hit Reed Johnson (pinch hitter who was completing Stanton's plate appearance) on one of his hands when he attempted to paint the inside corner.
 Both pitches were called strikes, because the batters were in the act of swinging.
 Miami third-baseman Casey McGehee, the on-deck batter, started yelling at the umpire, but Fiers thought that McGehee was yelling at him, so he tried to say that he did not do it on purpose; this then caused a bench-clearing shouting match.
 Fiers apologized to Stanton, and on September 12, Fiers was fined an undisclosed amount for causing the benches to clear.
 He finished the season 6–5 despite posting an ERA of 2.13.
 In 14 games, 10 starts, he struck out 76 in 71 2/3.

 On May 7, 2015, Fiers became the 73rd pitcher in MLB history to record an Immaculate inning when he struck out Enrique Hernandez, Carlos Frias, and Joc Pederson on 9 consecutive pitches in the fourth inning.
 In 21 starts, Fiers was 5–9 with an ERA of 3.89.
 In 118 innings, he struck out 121.